svalinn/r2s-act/_sources/r2s-userguide.txt

 UW-R2S has numerous dependencies:

-1. Python
+1. Python 2.6+
-2. DAG-MCNP5 compiled with UW-R2S source.F90, from https://github.com/svalinn/DAGMC
+2. DAG-MCNP5 compiled with UW-R2S `mcnp_source/source_gamma.F90`, from https://github.com/svalinn/DAGMC
 3. CubIt, from RSICC, http://rsicc.ornl.gov/
 4. ALARA, from https://github.com/svalinn/ALARA
 5. Mesh Oriented Data Base (MOAB), from svn.mcs.anl.gov/repos/ITAPS/MOAB/trunk
 6. PyTAPS, the Python interface for ITAPS, (Interoperable Technologies for Advanced Petascale Simulations), from http://pypi.python.org/pypi/PyTAPS/1.4
+7. PyNE, *Python for Nuclear Engineering*, from http://pynesim.org/ (Has its own dependencies listed at https://github.com/pyne/pyne)

 Aside from MCNP5 and CubIt, available from RSICC, all other codes are open source with well documented installation instructions.

+The user guide and other documentation is available at http://svalinn.github.com/r2s-act/ .
+Building the documentation requires Sphinx, from http://sphinx-doc.org

-Although not a dependency, the visualization program VisIT (Lawrence Livermore National Laboratory) is useful for visualizing results.
+Although not a dependency, the visualization program VisIT (Lawrence Livermore National Laboratory) is useful for visualizing results data stored on MOAB meshes in the .vtk format.
 Executables are available at https://wci.llnl.gov/codes/visit/.

 _______________________________________________________________________________
 Compiling DAG-MCNP5 with UW-R2S source.F90